top of page

 1. Application: Apply for a permit.
 Click here to download a permit application.

 2. Contact: A Health Department representative may contact you to schedule the appointment or follow up with your application.
+A MISS DIG request will be submitted by our department and authorized before the Sanitarian can make a site visit, unless the site is prepped per instructions below.
 The assigned Sanitarian may also contact you prior to the site visit.

 3. Site preparation: If capable, the homeowner should prepare a 4’ deep hole where they would like to see the new drain field.
 (Usually completed with post hole diggers.)
-This hole shall be flagged.
-If unable, the homeowner shall request MISS DIG come to make the utilities and contact the Sanitarian when they have been to the site.
+This hole shall be flagged and covered until the evaluation is completed.
+The homeowner should notify the Health Department when they have the hole dug.
+Having the hole pre-dug can expedite the permitting process because MISS DIG work may not have to be completed.

 4. Site Evaluation: A sanitarian will evaluate the proposed site to determine if the site is suitable for an on-site septic system based on the requirements of the sanitary code.
 Some of the specific items that are examined during the evaluation are: